-- 2. The contract and/or the offer for a contract referred to in paragraph 1 shall: - (a) be made in advance of the delivery,
+2. The contract and/or the offer for a contract referred to in paragraphs 1 and 1a shall:

-- (b) be made in writing, and - (c) include, in particular, the following elements: - (i) the price payable for the delivery, which shall: - be static and be set out in the contract, and/or - be calculated by combining various factors set out in the contract, which may include market indicators reflecting changes in market conditions, the volume delivered and the quality or composition of the raw milk delivered, - (ii) the volume of raw milk which may and/or must be delivered and the timing of such deliveries, - (iii) the duration of the contract, which may include either a definite or an indefinite duration with termination clauses, - (iv) details regarding payment periods and procedures, - (v) arrangements for collecting or delivering raw milk, and - (vi) rules applicable in the event of force majeure. - 3.
-By way of derogation from paragraph 1, a contract and/or an offer for a contract shall not be required where raw milk is delivered by a farmer to a co-operative of which the farmer is a member if the statutes of that cooperative or the rules and decisions provided for in or derived from these statutes contain provisions having similar effects to the provisions set out in points (a), (b) and (c) of paragraph 2. - 4.
-All elements of contracts for the delivery of raw milk concluded by farmers, collectors or processors of raw milk, including the elements referred to in point (c) of paragraph 2, shall be freely negotiated between the parties.
+- (a) be made in advance of the delivery, - (b) be made in writing, and - (c) include, in particular, the following elements: - (i) the price payable for the delivery, which shall: - be static and be set out in the contract, and/or - be calculated by combining various factors set out in the contract, which may include market indicators reflecting changes in market conditions, the volume delivered and the quality or composition of the raw milk delivered, - (ii) the volume of raw milk which may and/or must be delivered and the timing of such deliveries, - (iii) the duration of the contract, which may include either a definite or an indefinite duration with termination clauses, - (iv) details regarding payment periods and procedures, - (v) arrangements for collecting or delivering raw milk, and - (vi) rules applicable in the event of force majeure.

+3. By way of derogation from paragraphs 1 and 1a, a contract and/or an offer for a contract shall not be required where raw milk is delivered by a member of a cooperative to the cooperative of which he is a member if the statutes of that cooperative or the rules and decisions provided for in or derived from these statutes contain provisions having similar effects to the provisions set out in points (a), (b) and (c) of paragraph 2.

+4. All elements of contracts for the delivery of raw milk concluded by farmers, collectors or processors of raw milk, including the elements referred to in point (c) of paragraph 2, shall be freely negotiated between the parties.

-Notwithstanding the first subparagraph, one or both of the following shall apply:
+Notwithstanding the first subparagraph, one or more of the following shall apply:

-- (a) where a Member State decides to make a written contract for the delivery of raw milk compulsory in accordance with paragraph 1, it may establish a minimum duration, applicable only to written contracts between a farmer and the first purchaser of raw milk; such a minimum duration shall be at least six months, and shall not impair the proper functioning of the internal market; - (b) where a Member State decides that the first purchaser of raw milk must make a written offer for a contract to the farmer in accordance with paragraph 1, it may provide that the offer must include a minimum duration for the contract, set by national law for this purpose; such a minimum duration shall be at least six months, and shall not impair the proper functioning of the internal market.
+- (a) where a Member State decides to make a written contract for the delivery of raw milk compulsory in accordance with paragraph 1, it may establish: - an obligation for the parties to agree on a relationship between a given quantity delivered and the price payable for that delivery;

+(ii) a minimum duration, applicable only to written contracts between a farmer and the first purchaser of raw milk; such a minimum duration shall be at least six months, and shall not impair the proper functioning of the internal market;

+(b) where a Member State decides that the first purchaser of raw milk must make a written offer for a contract to the farmer in accordance with paragraph 1, it may provide that the offer must include a minimum duration for the contract, set by national law for this purpose; such a minimum duration shall be at least six months, and shall not impair the proper functioning of the internal market.